 Keep it private.
 To really get the benefit of journaling for kids, your children need to feel comfortable that they can write freely.
 If you think you won't be able to resist the temptation, then buy them a cash box with a lock to keep it in.

-As they get older you may like to introduce them to 'journaling tools' to help expand their writing awareness.
+As your children get older you may like to introduce them to 'journaling tools' to help expand their writing awareness.

 For example, one idea we have used was to make a list of 13 topics to cover (one topic a week, covered four times a year).
 We used each weeks topic as a 'theme' for journaling that particular week.
 So one week we may have the topic 'family' and another week 'dreams and goals' or 'kindness'.
 We ponder that weeks theme during our writing.